Electrostasy/dots/README.md

 > [!IMPORTANT]
 >
-> Some of the following hosts can be pre-installed via generated images.
-In
+> Some of the following hosts can have images built for them, however, in order
-> order for NixOS activation to be successful, the `age` private key needs to be
+> for NixOS activation to be successful, the `age` private key needs to be
-> inserted into the image at the expected location of
+> copied into the image:
-> `/var/lib/sops-nix/keys.txt`.
 >
-> A command is available to mount a partition and open a shell at its root in
-> order to add, remove or change files:
->
 > ```sh
-> nix run github:Electrostasy/dots#mountImage -- -i nixos-*.img
+> systemd-dissect --copy-to nixos-* {,}/var/lib/sops-nix/keys.txt
 > ```